MegaBitmap/UDPBD-for-XEBP/README.md

 # XEB+ neutrino Launcher Plugin

 This is a plugin for the Xtreme Elite Boot Plus dashboard for the PlayStation 2.
-It allows XEB+ to load PlayStation 2 games from HDD, MX4SIO, USB, and UDPBD via [neutrino](https://github.com/rickgaiser/neutrino).
+It allows XEB+ to load PlayStation 2 games from HDD, HDL, iLink, MMCE, MX4SIO, UDPBD, UDPFS, and USB via [neutrino](https://github.com/rickgaiser/neutrino).

-This fork includes a sync app `UDPBD-for-XEB+-GUI.exe` for windows or `UDPBD-for-XEB+-CLI.dll` for Linux.
+This fork includes a sync app `UDPBDG.exe` for windows or `UDPBD-for-XEB+-CLI.dll` for Linux.
-It automates the setup process when using UDPBD.
+It automates the setup process when using UDPBD or UDPFS.

 **Please Note** When updating versions it is **Required** to update BOTH the XEBPLUS plugin, and the sync app.
 It is NOT recommended to mismatch different versions of the XEBPLUS plugin and the sync app.